microsoft/makecode-csp/content/overview/major-projects.md

 Students work in small groups to create a static webpage on a Computing Systems and Networks topic.
 Students present their webpages to the class, teaching each other core concepts related to Computing Systems and Networks.

-The introduction to the project can be found at Teaching Tool - Computer Systems and Networks.
+The introduction to the project can be found at <a href="/unit-2/day-9/teaching-tool">Teaching Tool - Computer Systems and Networks</a>.

 ### Learning objectives